 Check the LED Signals

 The first indication of a router’s proper functioning can be read by checking the LEDs on the router.
 They usually become inactive if the router stops working.
-You can also make sure if the router is the cause of the problem or not by checking whether the LED signals are active.
+You can also make sure that the router is the cause of the problem or not by checking whether the LED signals are active.

 Prevent your Router from Overheating